My Curious Reading: The Baron and the Bulge

-He will speak for six hours without cease, provided this be on his favorite subject, himself.
+He will speak for six hours without stopping, provided this be on his favorite subject, himself.

 Whereas Haussmann, of Persigny, said:

 « Quant à M. de Persigny, j’achevai si bien de gagner son estime, de conquérir sa confiance, qu’à la fin, il me parlait de toutes choses à coeur ouvert. »

 As to M. de Persigny, I shall complete so well the winning of his esteem, the conquering of his confidence, that at length he speaks to me of all things with an open heart.